Famous Cemeteries of The United States

 Completed in 1838, the cemetery is almost 500 acres of undulating hills overlooking the iconic Manhattan skyline.

-It is laid out nicely with easy to understand directions for finding notable graves, lakes and over 173 different species of trees.
+It is laid out nicely with easy-to-understand directions for finding notable graves, lakes and over 173 different species of trees.

 Many of the graves have fascinating backstories.

-One such tale is that of Charlotte Canda, a 17 year-old who died in a carriage accident returning from a party for her 17th birthday on February 3, 1845.
+One such tale is that of Charlotte Canda, a 17-year-old who died in a carriage accident returning from a party for her 17th birthday on February 3, 1845.

 Her devastated father built a monument that would have cost almost 1 million in today’s dollars.